 Question: "What is a graven image?"

-Answer: The phrase “graven image” comes from the King James Version and is first found in Exodus 20:4 in the first of the Ten Commandments.
-The Hebrew word translated “graven image” means literally an idol.
+Answer: The phrase “graven image” comes from the King James Version and is first found in Exodus 20:4 in the second of the Ten Commandments.
+The Hebrew word translated “graven image” means literally “an idol.”
 A graven image is an image carved out of stone, wood, or metal.
 It could be a statue of a person or animal, or a relief carving in a wall or pole.
-It is differentiated from a molten image which is melted metal poured into a cast.
+It is differentiated from a molten image, which is melted metal poured into a cast.
 Abstract Asherah poles, carved wooden Ba’als covered in gold leaf, and etchings of gods accompanying Egyptian hieroglyphics are all graven images.

 The progression of idolatry in a pagan religion generally starts with the acknowledgement of a power that controls natural forces.
 The presence of the force is then thought to indwell an object, like a stone, or a place, like a mountain.
 The next step is altering a naturally occurring object, like a standing stone, a deliberately planted tree, or a carved Asherah pole and asking the force to indwell it.
 When the idolatrous culture has had time to contemplate the personality of the god, they then make corresponding physical images—a statue that looks like a woman or a relief carving that looks like an animal.
 Graven images can be either of the last two steps.